LGBTQ history in California: 1940s

-The 1940s and 1950s saw the initial coordinated forays into the provision of services for LGBT people in the state.
+The 1940s and 1950s saw the initial coordinated forays into the provision of services for LGBTQ people in the state.
 In 1947, Vice Versa, the first North American lesbian publication, was first written and self-published by Lisa Ben in Los Angeles.
 However, the first sex offender registry law was enacted in 1947, requiring all persons convicted under California law for sexual crimes since 1944 to register as sex offenders.
-Virginia Prince, a transgender person who began living full-time as a woman in San Francisco in the 1940s, developed a widespread correspondence network with transgender people throughout Europe and the United States by the 1950s.
+Louise Lawrence, a transgender woman who began living full-time as female in San Francisco in the 1940s, developed a widespread correspondence network with transgender people throughout Europe and the United States by the 1950s.
 She worked closely with Alfred Kinsey to bring the needs of transgender people to the attention of social scientists and sex reformers.
-In 1952, using Virginia Prince's correspondence network for its initial subscription list, a handful of other transgender people in Southern California launched Transvestia: The Journal of the American Society for Equality in Dress, which published two issues.
+She was also a mentor to Virginia Prince, who, in the 1950s and 1960s, founded some of the first peer support and advocacy groups for "male cross-dressers" in the United States.
+In 1952, using Louise Lawrence's correspondence network for its initial subscription list, Virginia Prince and a handful of other transgender people in Southern California launched Transvestia: The Journal of the American Society for Equality in Dress, which published two issues.
 The Society that launched the journal also only briefly existed in Southern California.